If you follow this blog, you know that the 2012 Triumph Thruxton I purchased from Bill in November 2014 already had these performance modifications:

 This produced this final screen and printout:

 The published HP for a 2012 Thruxton is 68 HP and 51 lbs. of torque.
-But, everyone knows these numbers are not accurate and are usually high, or not measured at the rear wheel.
-The HP on my Thruxton increased from 64.62 to 66.54 at the rear wheel.
-The torque also increased from 51.68 to 52.83 ft. lbs.
-Plus, my fuel efficiency should be improved.
+But, everyone knows these numbers are not accurate and are usually high, and measured at the crank, not the rear wheel.
+The HP on my Thruxton increased from 64.62 (at the crank) to 66.54 at the rear wheel.
+The torque also increased from 51.68 (at the crank) to 52.83 ft. lbs. at the rear wheel.
+Plus, my fuel efficiency should improve – see below.
 I am very pleased that the modifications I’ve made have brought the real world HP and torque to Triumph published specifications.

 I had a great experience having my Thruxton Dyno Tuned at MCC.
 Everyone in the service department starting with Nick over email were very helpful and professional.
 Judging from the printouts and my ride home, Aaron knows what he is doing!
 I’ll post an update here after I’m able to measure my fuel economy.